The-AI-Alliance/trust-safety-evals/docs/ref-stack/ref-stack.markdown

 ## Using LM Evaluation Harness and Unitxt Together

 Start on this [Unitxt page](https://www.unitxt.ai/en/latest/docs/lm_eval.html){:target="unitxt-lm-eval"}.
 Then look at the [`unitxt` tasks](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/unitxt){:target="unitxt-lm-eval2"} in the [`lm-evaluation-harness`](https://github.com/EleutherAI/lm-evaluation-harness){:target="lm-eval"} repo.

+Easy to use examples are under development for publication here.